sunbirddcim/ruby-style-guide/README.md

 3. No method may accept more than 4 arguments.
 4. No controller may set more than one instance variable.
 5. No controller may know about more than one class besides itself (and perhaps one additional Presenter class).
+6. Any rule can be broken by consent of the pair or reviewer.

 ## Source Code Layout